Mohamediibra7im/DEPI/README.md

 # Collage Management System

 ## Overview
-Education Management System is a Full Stack .NET project designed to streamline educational administration by managing student data efficiently.
+Collage Management System is a Full Stack .NET project designed to streamline educational administration by managing student data efficiently.
 The system includes features for handling personal information, fee payments, lecture schedules, attendance, and academic performance.

 ## Features
 - **Student Management**: Store and manage student details such as name, age, and contact information.